-A mariner wishing to use instantaneous water depths for navigation, must also account for ship's draft, and changes in ship's draft.
-The "draft" of large vessels can have complex behavior - being affected by the depth of water under the vessel, even the shape and composition of the seabed.
-As well, such large vessels will drag a large parcel of water along with them which will be similarly affected by seabed interactions, so that any "local" draft measurement may not represent the true change in the vertical position of the vessel with respect to an undisturbed water level [Loncarevic, 1995].
+A mariner wishing to use instantaneous water depths for navigation, must also account for ship's draught, and changes in ship's draught.
+The "draught" of large vessels can have complex behavior - being affected by the depth of water under the vessel, even the shape and composition of the seabed.
+As well, such large vessels will drag a large parcel of water along with them which will be similarly affected by seabed interactions, so that any "local" draught measurement may not represent the true change in the vertical position of the vessel with respect to an undisturbed water level [Loncarevic, 1995].
 Further discussion of these issues is beyond the scope of this report.

-3.6 TRANSFORMATIONS BETWEEN HORIZONTAL DATUMS
+3.7 TRANSFORMATIONS BETWEEN HORIZONTAL DATUMS

 Horizontal positions (φ, λ) in North America are reckoned either on the North American Datum of 1927 (NAD 27) or on the North American Datum of 1983 (NAD 83).
 It is thus necessary to know, which datum are the geodetic coordinates (φ, λ) of the point of interest referred to.
 The two pairs of coordinates, referred to the two datums, may differ by as much as several arc-seconds, indicating an apparent position shift - the shift is only apparent because there is, of course, no real position shift involved - of up to a few hundreds of metres.
-If the appropriate horizontal datum for the coordinates of the point of interest is not indicated, then the horizontal position given by these coordinates is good only to a few hundreds of metres.
+If the appropriate horizontal datum for the coordinates is good only to a few hundreds of metres.